gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 ## What is Create React App?

-Create React App is an officially supported solution from React to setup React apps, without having to deal with complicated configurations.
+Create React App is an officially supported tool from React to setup React apps, without having to deal with complicated configurations.
 It provides a default setup for tools like webpack and Babel that are useful in a modern development pipeline.

-Gatsby offers some advantages like the ability to leverage Gatsby's ecosystem and performance optimizations.
-React's own [docs](https://reactjs.org/) run on Gatsby, and React [recommends Gatsby](https://github.com/facebook/create-react-app#popular-alternatives) to users of Create React App with more niche use cases like static sites!
+Gatsby is similar in that it can also help you setup an app and removes much of the configuration headache, but offers some additional advantages like the ability to leverage Gatsby's ecosystem and performance optimizations.
+React's own [docs](https://reactjs.org/) run on Gatsby, and React even [recommends Gatsby](https://github.com/facebook/create-react-app#popular-alternatives) to users of Create React App!

 ---

 ## What do you get by changing to Gatsby?

-Both Create React App and Gatsby use React and allow a faster setup, especially in setting up the initial configuration of a site, but their are substantial differences.
+Both Create React App and Gatsby use React and allow a faster setup, especially in setting up the initial configuration of a site, but their are differences.

 ### Performance optimizations